Nick2858/Sign-Language-Interpreter/README.md

 ## Functionality
 When running the [`signlanguageinterpreter.py`](signlanguageinterpreter.py) script, make sure that you have a webcam connected to your computer.
+The video feed from the camera is split into a left hand and right hand side.

 ### Left Hand